lionel87/fast-tree-builder/README.md

 - `items`: An iterable data structure containing the items to build the tree from.
 - `options`: An object specifying the build options.
 It has the following properties:
+  - `mode`: (Optional) Defines the item connection method. `children` means an item defines its children in a list, and connects that way; `parent` means an item defines its parent, and connects to it that way.
+Defaults to `parent`.
 	- `key`: (Optional) The key used to identify items.
 It can be a string, number, symbol, or a function that extracts the key from an item.
 Defaults to `'id'`.
 	- `parentKey`: (Optional) The key used to identify the parent of each item.
-It can be a string, number, symbol, or a function that extracts the parent key from an item.
+It can be a `string`, `number`, `symbol`, or a `function` that extracts the parent key from an item.
 Defaults to `'parent'`.
 	- `nodeDataKey`: (Optional) The key used to store the item's data in each node.
-It can be a string, number, symbol, or false if the data should be merged directly into the node.
+It can be a `string`, `number`, `symbol`, or `false` if the data should be merged directly into the node.
 Defaults to `'data'`.
 	- `nodeParentKey`: (Optional) The key used to store the parent node in each node.
-It can be a string, number, symbol, or false if the parent node should not be included.
+It can be a `string`, `number`, `symbol`, or `false` if the parent node should not be included.
 Defaults to `'parent'`.
 	- `nodeChildrenKey`: (Optional) The key used to store the children nodes in each node.
-It can be a string, number, symbol.
+It can be a `string`, `number`, `symbol`.
 Defaults to `'children'`.
 	- `mapNodeData`: (Optional) A function that maps an item to its corresponding node data.
 It allows transforming the item before assigning it to the node.
 Defaults to `undefined`.
-	- `validateParentKeys`: (Optional) An iterable containing parent key values that can be accepted as root nodes.
-If provided, any item with a parent key not present in this iterable will cause an error to be thrown.
+	- `validRootKeys`: (Optional) An iterable containing key values that can be accepted as root nodes.
+If provided, any item with a key not present in this iterable will cause an error to be thrown.
 Defaults to `undefined`.
   - `validateTree`: (Optional) A boolean flag that determines whether to validate the resulting data structure.
 If the structure is a cyclic graph, an `Error` will be thrown.
 Requires additional `O(n)` time to compute.
 Defaults to `false`.

 Returns